S/4HANA Extensibility: Use Case Overview

 The use cases are supported for S/4HANA (on premise) and for S/4HANA Cloud (apart from I6).
 Details on these use cases can be found in my blog: The Key User Extensibility Tools of S/4 HANA.

 The following picture I am adding the side-by-side extensibility use cases:

-- Custom Fiori UI, build with SAP Web IDE, running on HCP with SAP pre-defined released OData service
+- Custom Fiori UI, build with SAP Web IDE, running on SAP Cloud Platform with SAP or custom OData service

 - Use UI5 technology, UI5 templates, editors, testing capabilities